 Element AI – The Leading AI Solutions Provider

 Element AI is at the frontier for anything related to artificial intelligence.

-The Montreal-based company focuses on providing the right AI technology to businesses and organization to create better, scalable
+The Montreal-based company focuses on providing the right AI technology to businesses and organization to create better, scalable and stronger results.

 The company was established in 2016 by Yoshua Bengio and Jean-Francois Gagné with the mission of bringing together the best technology in creating an AI-First World to elevate collective wisdom.